Purple Hearts (British band): Career

 Purple Hearts resurfaced in 1984 to release a live album, Head on Collision Time (1985) recorded live at the 100 Club, and their second studio effort, Popish Frenzy (1986).
 A single "Friends Again" taken from this album was released on Unicorn Records.
 In 1986 the group toured West Germany, Austria and The Netherlands before once again calling it a day.
 They re-convened at the Mods Mayday '99 show, recorded for the Detour Records live compilation album.
 In 2003, Stebbing produced a rarities compilation, Smashing Time, also released on Detour Records.

 In 2000 Stebbing formed RT4 with Gary along with Mike Herbage and Mark Taylor from Department S, they gigged for 5 years.
 Simon then went on to form Speakeasy with Mark Le Gallez (the Risk and Thee Jenerators) after an initial EP on Biff Bang Pow Records, with guests Fay Hallam (Makin Time) on Hammond organ and the late Mike Evans (the Action / Mighty Baby) on bass, Speakeasy released a self-titled album on Detour Records in 2010, then Trouble their second LP released on Twist records in 2014 with Ian Jones (The Affair / Long Tall Shorty) as new bassist.
 Speakeasy continue to play occasional shows, and started recording a third album in 2016.
 In 2008 Bob Manton reappeared fronting the short lived Norwich garage band The Alley Jaggers.

 The band re-formed in 2009 and played all over the UK and Europe including Dublin, Vienna and Madrid.
 They continued playing from 2009 to 2014.
 The band released a new live album from the 2009 tour in April 2010 called Purple Hearts Live! with Pride and Joy Records.
 This included the band's first new material in 25 years with the track "Urban Soul".

-In 2022, John Wratten joined the band as lead guitarist along with Andy Orr as drummer.
-Wratten plays with another mod band, Small World, while Orr had also previously played with the same band.

-In 2025, the Purple Hearts comprising Shadbolt, Manton, Wratten and Orr embarked on a 45th anniversary tour of their iconic album, Beat That, which culminated with a set at the Mods Mayday at 229 in London on 4th May.